yatesm4/farm_prototype/README.md

 # Farming Prototype

-This isn't a farming game- or any game, to be fair.
+This isn't a game.
 It was going to be, but became a project where ideas were prototyped instead.
 The change to be a prototyping sandbox rather than an actual project gave me room where I could develop and try new ideas- ideas that would, probably, be later implemented into future projects.

 ## Getting Started